From tickets to accommodation, here's everything you need to plan the perfect trip to Splendour.

 From Brisbane city centre, you're looking like prices similar to these for a 6-day hire (18-23 July 2019)

 Making a proper road trip out of it?

 Hiring a car and camping under the stars could be on the cards.
-From Sydney, you’ll be looking at prices similar to these for a 5-day hire (20-25 July 2016):
+From Brisbane, you’ll be looking at prices similar to these for a 5-day hire (18-22 July 2019):

 Check out these offers for discounted hire cars: